-Is there anything better than getting home, kicking your shoes off, and sliding through your home in socks or barefoot?
+Is there anything better than getting home, kicking off your shoes, and sliding through your home barefoot or in socks?
 Well, maybe, but it’s still a great feeling.
 Unfortunately, dirty floors can really put a dampener on your good mood coming home.
 No matter what your floors are made of, we can all agree that they look a lot better when they are spotless!
-Cleaning floors is often looked at as a rather daunting part of homecare but fear not, we are here with a comprehensive list of special concoctions to make the whole process a breeze!
+Cleaning floors is often looked at as a rather daunting part of homecare, but fear not -- we are here with a comprehensive list of special concoctions to make the whole process a breeze!

 Cleaning parquet floors

 First up on the chopping block is the age-old classic, parquet flooring.
 It's a popular choice in homes around the world for its classy shine and great feel underfoot.
 If you didn’t have to install it on your own, count yourself lucky as it is quite the painstaking task, like an expensive puzzle with no discernable edge slots!
 As hard as they are to put in, they needn’t be that hard to look after.
 Here is our recipe for success when it comes to parquet flooring!

 - Lemon essential oil + tea tree oil

 Mix 4 tablespoons worth of black soap, 4 teaspoons of vinegar, and 25 drops of both lemon and tea tree essential oils into a bucket containing 5 liters of water.
 As with any time you are mopping, we advise that you hoover the area first to avoid forming clumps of dust and leaving them over your newly cleaned floor!
 No need to soak beforehand; just give your mop a quick dip and get scrubbing!